Powerlearnproject/se-day1-assignment-ginc-0/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
+Requirement Analysis: Define the software's needs and requirements.
+Design: Create the architecture and detailed design.
+Implementation: Write the actual code to build the software.Testing: Check for defects and verify functionality.
+Deployment: Release the software to users.
+Maintenance: Update and refine the software post-deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.